To Love A Monster

 I saw it coming.

-Still, I placed my heart
+Still, I placed my heart in your open palms,

 though it begged me not to.